AmineLadrem/MC_Static_Website/NECESSARY_INSTRUCTIONS.md

 hostname=localhost

 ---------->

-4/ change your php.ini ( from wampserver by adding this code instead) --> search smtp in your php.ini (press Ctrl F to search ) and add the path to the sendmail file.executable it should look like this --> sendmail_path = "D:\wamp\sendmail\sendmail.exe -t -i"
+4/ update your php.ini ( from wampserver by adding this code instead) --> search smtp in your php.ini (press Ctrl F to search ) and add the path to the sendmail file.executable it should look like this --> sendmail_path = "D:\wamp\sendmail\sendmail.exe -t -i"

 5/ put in comments all the code from the mail function until the sendmail_path  / your code should look like this

 [mail function]